writa/gosample/README.md

-gotest
+gosample
 ======

-test repo for golang
+sample program for Go